teacher-zhou/ComponentBuilder/README.md

 ## :sparkles: Features

+* Attribute first, easy define CSS from parameters
+* Easy to associate with components via Attributes
-* Easy and automation build parameters for component
+* Cusomization CSS and attributes of component by coding logic
-* Easy to customize and personalize component building
+* Both supports `.razor` file or `RenderTreeBuilder` to create component
+* Support `Pre-definition` for components with simular parameters
+* Dynamic JS interoption
+* New lifecycle definition of Component with interceptor design pattern
-* Easy to build a flexible dynamic component structure
+* Renderer pipeline pattern to regonize dynamic render of components
-* Easy interoption between code and javascript
-* Modular implementation for automation of component building
-* Strong extensions and utilities of RenderTreeBuilder
+* More extensions for `RenderTreeBuilder` instance
-* Other automations...
+* Create element with Fluent API

-## :rainbow: Component Definition
+## :rainbow: Quick Start

 * In `Button.razor` file
 ```html